 Children are more likely to die or be severely injured from window-related falls than adults.
 A screen is not strong enough to hold a child who is leaning against it.
 Screens are designed to keep insects out of the home, not to keep children from falling out the window.
 Children have fallen from windows that were open as little as four inches.
 Children crawling or jumping on beds are at risk of falling from open windows.
 Supervision is the key to keeping children safe from injury.
-These standards correspond to numbers 24-26 on the CFS 2026/2026-S.
+This standard corresponds to number 25 on the CFS 2026/2026-S.